progress/iceberg/PAS/Management/OEManager/ABL/USAGE.md

 	- This task will only work against available HTTP connections.
 If no active sessions are present, no impact to existing ABL Sessions will be observed--in this situation one of the 3 "trim" tasks in the next section can/should be used.
 - **trimsingle** / **trimall** / **trimidle** - When there are no active or bound/reserved Client HTTP Sessions the use of these may be run to reduce the number of running ABL Sessions for an MSAgent.
 This can be an effective means of scaling down an MSAgent which has started a large number of ABL Sessions which are no longer of use.
 All 3 of these tasks operate in a similar manner, first obtaining a list of current ABL Sessions for an MSAgent and iterating over those sessions using any applicable criteria.
 For the "trimsingle" this will only terminate an ABL Session which matches the given session ID, while "trimidle" will only terminate an ABL Session if its status is reported as "IDLE".
 Before each session is terminated, the current session stack information will be written to disk to identify what may have been running at the time the termination was requested.
 These actions utilize the API endpoint to [terminate a single ABL Session](https://docs.progress.com/bundle/pas-for-openedge-reference/page/Terminate-an-ABL-session.html) (note: link goes to the OEJMX query as we do not have a page which covers this action via the OEM REST API's).
 	- It is advised to use the "**trimhttp**" task first to terminate any active or lingering Client HTTP Sessions first, then use the appropriate task above to terminate additional ABL Sessions.
-- **refresh** - This task is a built-in operation which behaves similar to the "trimall" task with one crucial difference: Whereas the "trim" tasks (just covered above) will iterate directly over each ABL Session of an MSAgent, this acts upon the MSAgent itself.
+- **refresh** - This task is a built-in operation which behaves similar to the "trimall" task with the Finish+Stop termination option.
+Whereas the "trim" tasks (just covered above) will iterate directly over each ABL Session of an MSAgent, this acts upon the MSAgent itself.
 In other words, refresh tells the MSAgent of an ABL Application to terminate all of its current ABL Sessions, thereby refreshing the MSAgent so that changes to the application can be picked up.
 The refresh API allows newly-created sessions to use the updated persistent procedures, static objects, or online schema changes, and starts running sessions against the new application code.
 This task was intended to be used for high-availability environments, during a "quiet period" with no user activity, where new code may be deployed but it is not desirable to shut down or restart the entire PAS instance, only to refresh the running MSAgents.
 More information on this operation may be found [here in the product documentation](https://docs.progress.com/bundle/pas-for-openedge-management/page/Refresh-agents-in-an-ABL-application.html).
 	- **Warning:** This task is not intended to be used when a PAS instance is serving active requests, or if it may have stuck/busy sessions.
 You should make use of the "trim" tasks above to gracefully terminate those sessions prior to using the refresh task.
 	- As an alternative to the suggested "trim" tasks, the "**close**" task will gracefully terminate any existing Client HTTP Sessions then stop all MSAgents for an ABL Application.
 This allows the MSAgent to return any memory back to the OS, and then use the "**add**" task to start one or more new MSAgents.